Mad-Karma/Pokemon-Search/README.md

 # Pokemon-Search

 A React application (my very first) to search for a Pokémon.
+A basic search application connected to an API, using HTTP Requests and React Queries.

 ## Functionalities

 It supports searches for specific names and partial names.
 When a name is searched, a query is made to PokeAPI (https://pokeapi.co) to get information about the searched Pokémon.
 In the case of searching using a partial name, it shows the information of the first-found match by searching through a list of all the Pokémon (obtained through a query).
 The user can also cycle through the available Pokémon using the Previous/Next buttons.

 To avoid making queries to the API in each search, React Query was used, which allows the results to stay in cache for a period of time.
 In order to minimize the loading time, a prefetch of the previous/next Pokémon is done.

+## How to run

+To run the application use `npm start`.

+If you want to run the automated tests use `npm test`

 ## Automated tests